Budget wins for maternal health!

 We are celebrating funding for maternal health care in the Massachusetts State Budget!

-Summary: 7 of our 9 maternal health budget priorities passed in either the House or Senate! π
+7 of our 9 maternal health budget priorities passed in either the House or Senate! 🎉

 Every April and May, state legislators debate what to include in the annual state budget.
+Bay State Birth Coalition and the Mind the Gap Coalition teamed up again to co-advocate for maternal health, midwifery, birth centers, and perinatal mental health.
 This year, we raised our voices louder than ever in support of funding for birth centers, mental health support, universal postpartum home visiting, and more in the FY27 (fiscal year 2027) budget.
 Many of our priority amendments passed, and we are thrilled to announce $1.2M for birth centers, 220K for community-based support for new parents, and $4.3M for implementation of the maternal health law including universal postpartum home visiting, midwifery integration, fetal and infant mortality review, and pregnancy loss awareness.

 We will advocate for these 7 items to be included in the final budget negotiated by the Senate-House budget conference committee over the next couple of months.
+TAKE ACTION TO PROTECT MATERNAL HEALTH FUNDING IN THE BUDGET.
 We will keep you posted on the final outcome!

 We will keep advocating for more funding and for the items that did not pass to move forward in some other way (for example, in another spending bill or by passing a law).
 Stay tuned for action alerts and opportunities to advocate.